Crop Production and Management

 The Plough

-• Pulled by animals for operation.
+• Pulled by animals.

 Cultivator